 Forming a world view and a market view are both intellectual exercises.
 The next challenge is transforming these views into actions that can be taken in a client’s portfolio.
 Some aspects of our views translate directly.
 Other aspects of our views might be seen through indirect translation.
 Finally, some views might be considered of global importance, but do not translate at all.
 No matter how views translate, the key is understanding what they mean for client portfolios.

 The research is not over after our world and market views are formed.
 The translation to real portfolios requires insight into what investments are most true to our views.
-Most of our implementation is done using registered investment funds, predominantly exchange traded funds (ETFs).
+Most of our implementation is done using registered investment funds, predominantly exchange traded funds (ETFs) and mutual funds.
 We research investment vehicles to identify the attributes we seek: they provide the desired exposure, are run with appropriate fees, are managed by seasoned investment teams with proven track records, trade in an orderly fashion, and provide access to liquidity.

 Once views are formed and translated into researched funds for investment, portfolio construction begins.
 The WCM team has an overall framework for how our clients’ assets are exposed to various markets and factors, from U.S. equities to foreign bonds, real assets and cash.
 The overall strategic asset allocation for a client is keyed to that client’s expressed and documented investment objectives.
 WCM will then make tactical asset allocation adjustments around that strategic allocation as we interpret and react to news and markets to manage risk and uncover potential opportunities.
 The strategic and tactical asset allocations together describe what a client’s total exposure looks like at a certain moment in time.